kumaripooja4020/ToDo-List-Java/README.md

 > Hello,
 >
 > Please find my submission for the Smart To-Do List assignment.
 > I’ve implemented the project using Java, as I am more comfortable with it.
 >
+> I am genuinely interested in learning and improving my skills — if you give me the opportunity, I will definitely put in the effort to learn and complete this in Python as well.
+>
 > Thank you.
 >